nickjj/orats/README.md

 `gem install orats`

 ### Commands

-#### Application tasks
+Here is an overview of the available commands.
+You can find out more information about each command and flag by simply running `orats <command name> help` from your terminal.
+You can also type `orats` on its own to see a list of all commands.

-- Create a new rails application using the base template.
+- Create a new orats project
-    - `orats base <app name> --postgres-password <insert your development postgres db password>`
+    - `orats new <APP_PATH> --pg-password <development postgres db password>`
+    - Configuration:
-    - Optionally takes `--postgres-location [localhost]`
+        - Optionally takes: `--pg-location [localhost]`
-    - Optionally takes `--postgres-username [postgres]`
+        - Optionally takes: `--pg-username [postgres]`

-- Create a new rails application with authentication/authorization.
-    - `orats auth <app name> --postgres-password <insert your development postgres db password>`
+    - Template features:
+        - Optionally takes: `--auth [false]`
+    - Project features:
-    - Optionally takes `--postgres-location [localhost]`
+        - Optionally takes: `--skip-cook [false]`
-    - Optionally takes `--postgres-username [postgres]`
+        - Optionally takes: `--skip-extras [false]`

+- Create a stand alone chef cookbook
+    - `orats cook <APP_PATH>`

-- Delete an application and optionally its postgres databases and redis namespace.
+- Delete the directory and optionally all data associated to it
-    - `orats nuke <app name>`
+    - `orats nuke <APP_PATH>`
-    - Optionally takes `--delete-data [true]`
+    - Optionally takes `--skip-data [false]`

 #### Why is it asking me for my development postgres password?

-The password is it asking for is only for your development database.
-It will **never** ask for your production passwords.

 In order to automate certain tasks such as running database migrations the script must be able to talk to your database.
 It cannot talk to your database without knowing the location, username and password for postgres.
 In most cases the location will be `localhost` and the username will be `postgres` so these values are provided by default.

+Remember, this is only your development postgres password.
+It will **never** ask for your production passwords.

-## Base template
+## Base

 This is the starter template that every other template will append to.
 I feel like when I make a new project, 95% of the time it includes these features and when I do not want a specific thing it is much quicker to remove it than add it.